luxfi/cli/cmd/commands.md

---test-defaults                     use default test settings for your blockchain --validator-manager-owner string    EVM address that controls Validator Manager Owner --vm string                         file path of custom vm to use. alias to custom-vm-path --vm-version string                 version of Subnet-EVM template to use --warp                              generate a vm with warp support (needed for Warp) (default true) --config string                     config file (default is $HOME/.lux-cli/config.json) --log-level string                  log level for the application (default "ERROR")
+--test-defaults                     use default test settings for your blockchain --validator-manager-owner string    EVM address that controls Validator Manager Owner --vm string                         file path of custom vm to use. alias to custom-vm-path --vm-version string                 version of EVM template to use --warp                              generate a vm with warp support (needed for Warp) (default true) --config string                     config file (default is $HOME/.lux-cli/config.json) --log-level string                  log level for the application (default "ERROR")